-Methods of Whitening
+Methods of Teeth Whitening

-Whitening toothpastes, mouthwashes, gels, strips: Generally, these products use lesser amounts of carbamide peroxide or hydrogen peroxide to lightly brighten layers of the teeth.
+Teeth whitening toothpastes, mouthwashes, gels, strips: Generally, these products use lesser amounts of carbamide peroxide or hydrogen peroxide to lightly brighten layers of the teeth.
 The time taken to see an effect using over-the-counter- products can be anywhere between days to months depending on the strength of the peroxide.
 Nonprofessional whitening kits typically have between 10-35% carbamide peroxide or 3-10% hydrogen peroxide.

 During your whitening experience, if you observe a difference in the sensitivity of teeth or color gums for a period of time lasting more than a few days, then promptly stop the use of whitening products and consult your dentist.